Keto Spaghetti And Meatballs With Zero-Carb Noodles

 That’s why I am using zero-carb noodles, a keto-friendly spaghetti in this recipe.
 Read more about that below!

-A traditional Bolognese sauce has about 5-8g of net carbs per 100g.
+A traditional Bolognese sauce has about 5 to 8 grams of net carbs per 100 grams.
 Which again is not particularly keto-friendly.

 So keep on reading to learn how I make a keto-friendly spaghetti sauce!

-The 2 magical ingredients that create a super tasty keto spaghetti and meatballs recipe with juicy beef meatballs are:
+The two magical ingredients that create a super tasty keto spaghetti and meatballs recipe with juicy beef meatballs are: